-The CMS Advanced Payments liability balance consists of the remaining unpaid advanced payments received from the Centers for Medicare & Medicaid Services (CMS), in order to increase cash flow for Medicare Part A providers who were impacted by the COVID-19 pandemic.
-The Authority received \$5,253,637 in advanced payments during September 2020, which will be recouped through the Medicare claims processed beginning 365 days after the date of issuance of the advanced payments.
-This recoupment process will continue until the balance of the advanced payments has been recouped or for 29 months from the date that the advanced payments were issued, at which point any remaining unpaid balance is due.
-The advanced payments balance is non-interest bearing through the 29-month repayment period.
-The portion expected to be recouped in the next 12 months is included in current liabilities and the portion expected to be recouped in greater than 12 months is presented in long-term liabilities in the accompanying statement of net position.
+The CMS Advanced Payments balance consists of the remaining unpaid advanced payments received from the Centers for Medicare & Medicaid Services (CMS), in order to increase cash flow for Medicare Part A providers who were impacted by the COVID-19 pandemic.
+The Authority received \$5,253,637 in advanced payments during September 2020.
+The Authority's CMS Advance Payment obligation have been fully recouped or repaid during the year ended December 31, 2023.